franciscop/drive-db/README.md

     var Johns = drive.find({ firstname: "John" });

-To update the data async, you should call this.
-Update it whenever you want, after the .load() or once each X seconds/minutes:
+To update the data async, call next code.
+Update it whenever you want, after the `.load()` or each X seconds/minutes/hours:

-    var drive = require("drive-db").load();

     // Update the local data (async)
     drive.update("1BfDC-ryuqahvAVKFpu21KytkBWsFDSV4clNex4F1AXc");

-Then you can perform `find()` queries like mongoDB's [comparison query operators](http://docs.mongodb.org/manual/reference/operator/query-comparison/).
-They are compatible:
+You can perform `find()` queries like mongoDB's [comparison query operators](http://docs.mongodb.org/manual/reference/operator/query-comparison/) after you have called `.load()` (otherwise you have nothing to find):

     var drive = require("drive-db").load();

-    // Return a list with one element with the id 3 drive.find({ id: 3 });
+    // Return an array with one element that has the id 3 drive.find({ id: 3 });

-    // Return a list where the firstnames are "John" or "Jack" drive.find({ firstname: { $in: ["John", "Jack"]] } });
+    // Return an array of people called "John" or "Jack" drive.find({ firstname: { $in: ["John", "Jack"]] } });

-    // Return a list with everyone but "John" drive.find({ firstname: { $ne: "John" } });
+    // Return an array with everyone but "John" drive.find({ firstname: { $ne: "John" } });